 “Jump in, I’m going to Malacca.”

-Stuff from seating’s are taken to the trunk.
+Stuff from seating is taken to the trunk.
 There I put also my backpack, and we start to drive.
-Man, who is about fifty, is lawyer, working in Malacca, now going back from Kuala Lumpur.
+Man, who is in fifties, is a lawyer, working in Malacca, now going back home from Kuala Lumpur.

 After he finds out, that we are travelling for such a long time, he is confused, as we have almost nothing with us.
-For this week we have taken with us only most necessary things.
-Our luggage is my running backpack (some 20l), one small hand bag on Viesturs’s shoulder and Una’s handbag.
+For this week we have taken with us only the most necessary things.
+Our luggage is my running backpack (about 20 liters), one small handbag on Viesturs’s shoulder and Una’s handbag.

-As Malacca seems to be nice city, we decide, that it will be our destination for today.
+As Malacca seems to be a nice city, we decide, that it will be our destination for today.
 And so even before 12 PM we are already in our guest house room.
-Simple room for about 10 euros, for three person.
-Shower and toilet are shared, but, as it looks, we are the only guests in the house, that’s located in historical center of the city.
-All around looks like in Portugal.
+It’s a simple room for about 10 EUR, for three person.
+Shower and toilet are shared, but, as it looks, we are the only guests in the house, that’s located in the historical center of the city.
+All around it looks like in Portugal.
 In the house we also have a shared kitchen.
-But best of all, there is such internet, that we haven’t had for 5 MONTHS.
+But best of all, there is such a fast internet, that we haven’t had for 5 MONTHS.

-Today we are waking up without alarm clock.
+Today we are waking up without an alarm clock.
 There is no hurry.
-As there is no answer from anyone who could host us in Singapore (it’s ok in such situation, when you start to search for it one day in advance), we have decided to not book anything.
-In Singapore we will walk for longer time and then we will stop in some park for a night.
-Currently we don’t want to pay 15-25 euro per person for any of the cheapest options.
+As there is no answer from anyone who could host us in Singapore (it’s ok in such a situation, when you start to search for it one day in advance), we have decided to not book anything.
+In Singapore we will walk for some hours and then we will stop in some park for a night.
+Currently we don’t want to pay 15-25 EUR per person for any of the cheapest options.

-And anyway – we don’t know will we make it to Singapore today.
+And anyway – we don’t know if will we make it to Singapore today.

 At about 11 AM we are going to the bus station.
-It’s about 3 kilometers away from city center.
-And after that follows 10 km ride to outskirts of the city, one more short walk and we are at toll gates.
+It’s about 3 kilometers away from the city center.
+And after that we take a 10 kilometer ride to the outskirts of the city.
+A short walk and we are at toll gates.
 We pass them and rise our thumbs up.

-Some moment later we go a little further.
-To stay in a place after junction, where a lot of drivers are taking turn to opposite side for us now, to Kuala Lumpur.
+Some moment later we go a little bit further.
+To stay in a place after the first junction, where a lot of drivers are taking turn to opposite side for us now, to Kuala Lumpur.

 We are under some bridge.
 Some 15 minutes have passed.
 Something stops behind us.
 I’m turning around and here they are – police.
 We don’t understand, what they are saying, but we understand, that we can’t be here.
-So we are going back to our start position.
+So we are going back to our start position, to the toll gates.
 Some moment later policemen are there as well, they ask us where we plan to go and say to stay in this place near toll gates.

 For about an hour nothing happens.
-Traffic on 8 lane highway is active, time after time someone is waving, but none stops.
-I find some box on the roadside and we make a direction sign from it.
-Our destination – Johor Bahru, border city of Malaysia and Singapore.
+Traffic on the 8 lane highway is active, time after time someone is waving, but no one stops.
+I find some cardboard box on the side of the road, and we make a direction sign out of it.
+Our destination – Johor Bahru, a border city of Malaysia and Singapore.

-After three hours under the sun couple of Malays stops and takes us.
-Shortly after we have made an upgrade to our sign, after noticing that it’s almost not readable from more that some 5 meters.
-Couple knows English very little.
+After three hours under the hot sun Malay couple stops and takes us.
+It happens shortly after we have made “an upgrade” to our sign, after noticing that it’s almost not readable from a distance of more that some 5 meters.
+Couple barely speaks any English.
 As we understand, they are not going to Johor Bahru, but some another city in the same direction.
 Any distance is good for us.
-They stop in gas station.
+They stop at a gas station.
 Some minutes later they come back with four cups of coffee.
-That’s nice.
+Thank you!

-At 5 PM we are on highway again.
+At 5 PM we are on a highway again.
 This time near some small city, some 80 kilometers from Singapore.
-As our helpers say, there we also will be able to catch a bus to Singapore.
+As these people say, there we also will be able to catch a bus to Singapore, if we’ll decide to do so.
 But at first we want to eat.
-KFC 500 m.
+KFC 500 meters.
 Om nom nom, what a good sign!

-After lunch, with filled up water bottles, we go back to highway.
-Viesturs goes to some car, that has stopped before toll gates, and that’s the right one – 2 guys, Chinese and Indian, can take us straight to Johor Bahru.
+After lunch, with filled up water bottles, we go back to the highway.
+Viesturs goes to some car, that has stopped before toll gates, and that’s the right one – 2 guys, Chinese and Indian, can take us all the way to Johor Bahru.
 All the way guys are talking between themselves, but we use the time to rest.

-At first, I think, that it’s just bus station, but no – here our passports are checked and after that we officialy have left Malaysia.
+At first, I think, that it’s just a bus station, but no – here our passports are checked and after that we officially have left Malaysia.
 We go further, to take a bus.
-We go to that one with smaller line, haha.
+We go to the one with the shortest line, haha.
 With no idea, where it will take us, but at least we know, that all of them are going across the border.
-10 minutes of very slow driving and we are over the bridge – at Singapore border crossing point.
-Everyone go out and we are following others.
+10 minutes of very slow driving and we are over the bridge – at Singapore border checkpoint.
+Everyone goes out and we are following others.

 Chewing gum!
 It’s forbidden in Singapore.
-The same strictly controlled is transfer of medicine.
-But trying to take with you drugs, can end up with a bullet in your had.
-I’m joking about bullet, but, yes, fine for drug transfer there is death penalty.
-But, but I have chewing gum in my pocket, and also pack with our personal medicines.
+The same as strictly controlled is a transfer of any medicine.
+But trying to take with you drugs, you can end up with a bullet in your had.
+I’m joking about bullet, but, yes, fine for drug transfer there is a death penalty.
+But, but I have a chewing gum in my pocket, and also a pack with our personal medicines.
 “Everything is ok.
-One package of chewing gum in your pocket and also personal medicine is allowed”, says girl, who is checking my passport and form of entrance.
+One package of chewing gum in your pocket and also personal medicine is allowed”, says a girl, who is checking my passport and the form of entrance.

 Yeah, we are in Singapore!

-We find ATM and take out cash.
+We find an ATM and withdraw some cash.
 While we are looking on Singapore’s transport map some lady approaches us and offers help.
 Moment later we agree with her, that metro will be the best way of transportation for us.
-And station is just over the street.
+And the station is just across the street.
 Thank you!

-Going by we enter some grocery store in metro station.
+Going by we enter some grocery store in the metro station.
 Just to check the prices and to see how expensive Singapore is.
-Something costs more than in Malaysia, something is cheaper, but general feeling is, that prices are ok.
-Similar to ones in Latvia.
-One thing, that messes everything up a little bit, is the fact, that some prices are for 2-3 items, but for fruits some of them are for 100 grams, some for 1 kg or for a piece (as in Malaysia).
+Everyone told us, that Singapore is super expensive.
+Something costs more than in Malaysia, something is cheaper, but general feeling is, that prices are OK.
+Similar to the prices in Latvia.
+One thing, that messes everything up a little bit, is the fact, that some prices are for 2-3 items, but for fruits some of them are for 100 grams, some for 1 kilo or for a piece (like in Malaysia).

-Metro ticket for our long ride costs 2,2 Singapore dollars which is about 1,30 euros.
+Metro ticket for our long ride costs only 2.2 Singapore dollars which is about 1.3 EUR.
 Not bad.
-After Kuala Lumpur I’m no more surprised to see, that at least 90% of passengers are looking into their screens, be it a smartphone or a tablet.
+After Kuala Lumpur I’m no more surprised to see, that at least 90% of the passengers are looking into their screens, be it a smartphone or a tablet.
 They are checking Facebook, playing games, watching movies, listening to music.

-It feels so, that in such a modern city also notification about next metro stop must appear not the way it is, but on the screens people are looking to.
+It feels so, that in such a modern city also notification about the next metro station must appear not the way it appears, but on the screens people are looking at.
 To make it easier.
 But otherwise public transport system of Singapore is very easy to understand.
-We get to know it for the first time already in Singapore and without knowing even the way to go, without knowing were is the “city center”, we make right decisions easily.
+We start learning about it already in Singapore and without knowing even where we should go, without knowing were is the “city center”, we make the right decisions easily.

-Getting out at Marina Bay Sands, we make a circle around nearest places.
-We follow masses of people, who are enjoying nightly views of the city.
+Getting out at Marina Bay Sands, we make a circle around the nearest places.
+We follow masses of people, who are enjoying nightly city.
 It’s 23:00 already, and we want to eat.
-Using shopping mall’s free WiFi we find nearest 24 hour McDonald’s and we head to it.
+Using shopping mall’s free WiFi we find the nearest 24 hour McDonald’s and we head to it.

-Cheapest combo meal here costs 5 Singapore dollars or something like 3 euro.
+Cheapest combo meal here costs 5 Singapore dollars or something like 3 EUR.
 And in fact, it’s not the smallest one you have seen.
-It has medium fries and medium drink.
+It’s with medium fries and medium drink.
 After eating I find a place there, where we can charge our phones.
 And at this place we spend more or less one and a half hour.
 Viesturs is reading a book on his Kindle, but we with Una are talking and laughing about our “How to make it look, that you are still eating?” jokes.
-Our phones are being charged.
+While our phones are being charged.

-Shortly after 3 AM, after night walk, we go to park near Marina Bay Sands.
-Viesturs have google’d, that it’s quite good for a night stand.
-It’s quiet, there are almost no people during the night time, there are nice toilets and it has a good location.
+Shortly after 3 AM, after a night walk, we go to the park near Marina Bay Sands.
+Viesturs have found on Google, that it’s quite a good place where to spend a night.
+It’s quiet, there are almost no people during the night time, there are nice toilets and its location is perfect.
 So no more doubts.

 Park is really beautiful.
-There a lot of different type zones.
-There you can see huge trees, you can walk through deserted area with cactuses all around you.
-There are ponds with big and colorful fishes and much more.
+There a lot of different zones.
+There you can see huge trees, you can walk through desert like area with cactus all around you.
+There are ponds with big and colorful fishes and so much more.
 And also toilets there are much better that in some big shopping malls.
 Drinking water and hot water is also available.
 Not bad, not bad at all.

 Grass is wet.
-So we just lay down on benches.
+So we just lay down on the benches.
 At about 4:30 AM small car stops by and driver asks us to go to some another place.
 Something is opening here soon.
-We don’t understand that clearly, we just leave to another place some 500 meters away.
-We with Viesturs sit on one bench, Una on another smaller.
+That’s how we understand what a man is trying to tell us.
+We just leave to another place some 500 meters away.
+We with Viesturs sit on one bench, Una – on another smaller.
 Some moment later I lay just on the ground, behind the bench.
 This way it’s more comfortable.

-After 6 AM I wake up for a moment, as its cold with bare foots, in shorts and t-shirt.
+After 6 AM I wake up for a moment, as its cold with bare foots, in shorts and a t-shirt.
 I overcome that feeling and fall asleep for another hour.
-After 7 AM sun goes up and so here come first people.
+After 7 AM sun goes up and so first people start coming.
 But where is Una?
 I read a message from her.
 It was too cold, so Una had decided to walk all the night.
 We meet.
-We get ready for new day using all the facilities available in park.
+We get ready for a new day using all the facilities available in the park toilet.
 And we go for a walk all together.

 We see ships in the sea.
-We see people who are doing sporting exercises.
+Then we see people who are exercising.
 Some city games start.
 Seeing all these people running, I also want to go for a run.
-But let it be just walk this time.
-For some time we stay on bridge and look on fishermen.
-In the daily light city looks even more impressive.
-Like real future city, where all territory is used wisely.
-When shopping mall is under ground, but park is on it, for example.
+But let it be just a walk this time.
+For some time we stay on a bridge and look at fishermen.
+In the daily light Singapore looks even more impressive.
+Like a real future city, where all the territory is used wisely.
+Where shopping mall is under the ground, but a park is on it, for example.